 Are you wondering how roofing insurance claims work?
 Understanding how roofing insurance claims work will allow you to make the best possible decision when it comes to starting a roof insurance claim.

 Firstly, find out what your insurance provider will cover and inspect the damage.
 Take pictures and contact your adjuster before calling your insurance company.

-Below, I will explain more about initiating a roofing insurance claim, what information to collect, what roof damage to look out form, how to make sure your roof insurance company pays you out your claim, and more.
+Below, I will explain more about initiating a roofing insurance claim, what information to collect, what roof damage to look out for, how to make sure your roof insurance company pays you out your claim, and more.

 How To Start Your Roofing Insurance Claim

-Right after a natural disaster such as a hail damage or a major storm, you should be checking out the condition of your roof as soon as you make sure everyone is safe.
+Right after a natural disaster such as hail damage or a major storm, you should be checking out the condition of your roof as soon as you make sure everyone is safe.

 If you see damage, signs of leaks, or any other problems, then make sure to call your contractor to check out your roof.
 You could also ask around for a trustworthy contractor if you do not already know one.